Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

-For example, if we wanted an agent that can move in an plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurently.
+For example, if we wanted an agent that can move in an plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurrently.
 We define the first branch to have 5 possible actions (don't move, go left, go right, go backward, go forward) and the second one to have 2 possible actions (don't jump, jump).
 The AgentAction method would look something like: